Updated: Feb 3

 Our journey started in 2006 when the owner, Amanda Honeywell started creating art for her home in the form of abstract paintings.
 She would sign her paintings, "A. Honey".
 In 2009, she put away her paintbrush and replaced it with a camera and a computer.
 She taught herself how to take portrait photos starting with friends and family under the name A. Honey Photography.
 She also taught herself how to use the Adobe Suite software and worked for her parent's print shop as a graphic designer.
 In addition, she had the pleasure of working for two other local print shops from early 2011 (when her parent's shop closed) until late 2016 when she branched out on her own.

-During this time in her life, she realized a few things about herself; she had found a career path that filled her with passion, passion she knew she wanted to continue for years to come and she realized that she didn’t really like working for other people.
+During this time in her life, she realized a few things about herself; she had found a career path that filled her with passion, passion she knew she wanted to continue for years to come and she realized that she loved helping businesses succeed but wanted to help them in her own way.

 "While I enjoyed working for the other two print shops, I felt I was being held back.
 It was my job to provide the customer with what they asked for, but I couldn't help myself...
 I wanted to understand why they were asking for it.